 The first step in starting an Airbnb business is to clarify your expectations.
-Some investors may be looking for a little extra income, while others may be hoping to start an entire rental business.
-Identify your priorities going in so that you are better able to make business decisions down the line.
-To begin, investors should determine how many properties they hope to rent, how much income they are looking for, and an estimated time commitment they will be able to take on.
+Some investors may be looking for extra income, while others may be hoping to start an entire rental business.
+Identify your priorities going in so that you can make business decisions down the line.
+To begin, investors should determine how many properties they hope to rent, how much income they are looking for, and an estimated time commitment they can take on.

 2. Choose Your Location

-Location is one of the most important factors in real estate, but when it comes to short term rental properties, this factor is especially important.
-While investors may be able to lease long term rentals in markets across the country successfully, the success of short term rentals is greatly dependent on location.
+Location is one of the most important factors in real estate, but this factor is especially important when it comes to short-term rental properties.
+While investors may be able to lease long-term rentals in markets across the country successfully, the success of short-term rentals is greatly dependent on location.
 Investors should keep popular tourist areas in mind as they search Airbnb markets.
-Additionally, don’t be afraid to consider long distance real estate investing strategies as you choose the right location for your property.
+Also, don’t be afraid to consider long-distance real estate investing strategies when choosing the right location for your property.

 3. Pick Your Property

 After you choose the right location, you must identify your preferred property type.
-One of the biggest perks that come with renting an Airbnb is that there are a multitude of options when looking for homes.
-It is not uncommon to see listings for houses, condos, apartments, houseboats and even tree houses in some cities.
-As an investor, this means you need to identify which property-type will generate the results you are looking for.
+One of the biggest perks of renting an Airbnb is that there are many options when looking for homes.
+It is not uncommon to see listings for houses, condos, apartments, houseboats, and even tree houses in some cities.
+As an investor, this means you need to identify which property type will generate the results you are looking for.